 Manufacturer-specific App Stores

 LG Smart World – The official app store run by manufacturer LG.
-Offers Android apps to US users and Windows Phone apps to users in Asia.
+It offers Android apps to run on mobile devices and LG smart TVs.

-Lenovo App Store – Chinese manufacturer Lenovo’s official app store for smartphones and tablets, running Android.
-Though be warned – website doesn’t appear to have and English translation!
+Lenovo App Store – Chinese manufacturer Lenovo’s official app store for smartphones and tablets, running Android (in Chinese only).

 Operator/Carrier App Stores